 (a) Manner of Originating.
-The Board of Commissioners may introduce and consider amendments to this Zoning Code and to the Zoning Map, as proposed by a member of the governing body, by the Planning Commission, or by a petition of a person residing or owning property within the Township.
+The Board of Commissioners may introduce and consider amendments to this Zoning Code and to the Zoning Map, as proposed by a member of the governing body, by the Planning Committee, or by a petition of a person residing or owning property within the Township.

 (b) Petitions.
 Petitions for amendment shall be filed with the Board of Township Commissioners, and the petitioner, upon such filing, shall pay a filing fee, in accordance with a schedule established annually by the Township.

 (c) Referral to Other Planning Agencies.
-Any proposed amendment presented to the Board of Commissioners shall be referred to the Township Planning Commission and the Erie County Department of Planning for review prior to a public hearing by the Board of Commissioners.
+Any proposed amendment presented to the Board of Commissioners shall be referred to the Township Planning Committee and the Erie County Department of Planning for review prior to a public hearing by the Board of Commissioners.
 A forty-five-day review period of these planning agencies shall be allowed before the Board of Commissioners may take final action on the amendment.

 (d) Public Hearings.
 Before acting upon a proposed amendment, the Board of Commissioners shall hold at least one public hearing thereon.
 Notice of such public hearing, containing a brief summary of the proposed amendment and a reference to the place where copies of the same may be examined, shall be published once each week for two successive weeks in a newspaper of general circulation within the Township.
 The first publication shall be at least fourteen days, but not more than thirty days, prior to the date of the hearing.

 (e) Curative Amendments.
 A landowner in Lawrence Park, who desires to challenge on substantive grounds the validity of this Zoning Code or Map, or any provision thereof which prohibits or restricts the use or development of land in which he/she has an interest, may submit a curative amendment to the Board of Township Commissioners, with a written request that his/her challenge and proposed amendment be heard and decided as provided in Sections 609.1 and 609.2, as well as Section 916.1 of the Pennsylvania Municipalities Planning Code, Act of 1968 (P.L.
 805, No. 247), as amended.
-As with other proposed amendments, the curative amendment shall be referred to the Township Planning Commission and the Erie County Department of Planning at least thirty days before the hearing is conducted by the Board of Township Commissioners.
+As with other proposed amendments, the curative amendment shall be referred to the Township Planning Committee and the Erie County Department of Planning at least thirty days before the hearing is conducted by the Board of Township Commissioners.

 Certain words used in this Zoning Code are defined below.
 Words used in the present tense shall include the future; the singular number shall include the plural, and the plural the singular; and the word “shall” is mandatory and not permissive.